Sunday, August 24, 2025

 Every so often, I indulge myself and start chasing down obscure albums or even just songs.
 In some cases, I end up buying the item, though I prefer to find the music on iTunes or Naxos.
 This process usually takes a few hours, so I try not to indulge too often...

 As one typical example, I stumbled across a Youtube channel, Cheap Heat, with 4 videos covering the Enja label, along with others (which I haven't played yet).
 The first is here.
-(Note that you absolutely need to put Enja in brackets, as otherwise you end up with an endless list of Enya videos...)
-I believe many, though probably not all of the recordings are on the Naxos Jazz app, so that is something that I will start exploring.
+(Note that you absolutely need to put Enja in quotes, as otherwise you end up with an endless list of Enya videos...)
+I believe many, though probably not all, of the recordings are on the Naxos Jazz app, so that is something that I will start exploring.
 (And indeed at the bottom of the post, I will just make a list of all the records that I will see if I can listen to on Naxos or borrow at the library or decide if I do want to break down and buy them...)
 I believe I originally came across the Youtube video, trying to find out more about Abdullah Ibrahim's Children of Africa.
 I've certainly listened to some Enja in the past, mostly the Charles Mingus and Eric Dolphy recordings, which may be their best known releases.
 And probably I have the Mal Waldron somewhere, as I have an awful lot of his recordings.
 The Chet Baker "Peace" album is actually on iTunes, though many Enja albums are not, so I'll go ahead and listen to that now.

 As a digression within a digression (a recursion?), I remembered that one Chet Baker album was left out of the massive Jazz in Paris box set, and I had misremembered it was Peace, but in fact it was Broken Wing.
 I think it was probably a strange rights issue that kept it from being included, even though it was actually listed as part of the contents of the mega box!
 Anyway, I was able to track down a copy fairly easily at that time (2004!).
-I also got general advice from the Organissimo jazz board on replacing a missing disc from the series.
+I also got general advice from the Organissimo jazz board on replacing a different missing disc from the series.
 In fact, I basically joined Organissimo back in the day based on finding advice on things like the Jazz in Paris set to be so helpful.

 Sadly, they were not able to help me track down a Thelonious Monk compilation (that I listened to in college 20 years before then!), and oddly those posts seem to have been deleted, maybe because some posters use to flounce out when they quit and try to remove all the threads they had posted in!
 At this point, I really don't remember the details, though I think it probably wasn't the Hal Willner project, That's the Way I Feel Now (as great as that was -- and I probably should find that* and listen to it again).